jefferyZhan/Griffon/README.md

 </div>

-This is the official repository for the **Griffon series (v1, v2, and G) and RL training method Vision-R1**.
-Griffon is the first high-resolution (over 1K) LVLM capable of performing fine-grained visual perception tasks, such as object detection and counting.
-In its latest version, Griffon integrates vision-language and vision-centric tasks within a unified end-to-end framework.
-You can interact with Griffon and request it to complete various tasks.
-The model is continuously evolving towards greater intelligence to handle more complex scenarios.
-Feel free to follow Griffon and reach out to us by raising an issue.
+Welcome to the official repository of the Griffon Series — including Griffon v1, v2, G, R, and the Vision-R1 reinforcement learning framework.

+Griffon begins with fine-grained perception and localization, achieving state-of-the-art performance in visual grounding and referring expression comprehension (REC) — rivaling expert-level object detection models.
+Beyond its visual strengths, Griffon also demonstrates impressive general-purpose question answering and the ability to identify relevant regions based on a given question to perform reasoning.

+This repository provides everything you need to get started with Griffon models: checkpoints, datasets, usage instructions, and the latest Vision-R1 training technique — a versatile solution to boost localization capabilities across different models.

+Griffon is continuously evolving to tackle increasingly complex vision-language tasks.
+We are actively maintaining and open-sourcing our progress.
+Feel free to follow the project and open an issue if you have questions or feedback!

 ---